jdbancal/gem/doc/gettingStarted.md

 ## Functions

 A list of the functions that can be applied to gem and sgem is available [here](functions.md).
-In general, these functions take the same arguments as their matlab counterparts, and produce the analog result.
-For instance, the `max` function applied to complex numbers returns the complex number with largest magnitude, or the one with largest angle if both magnitudes are equal.
+In general, these functions take the same arguments as their matlab counterparts, and behave in the same way.
+For instance, the `max` function applied to a vector containing two complex numbers returns the complex number with largest magnitude, or the one with largest angle if both magnitudes are equal.

 For some functions, all possible behaviors are not yet implemented.
 For instance, mpower currently only supports powers of +1 and -1.
-Anyone wishing to have such feature is invited to mention so and eventually consider contributing to this open source project by implementing the missing behaviors and submitting a push request (see also [this page](howToContribute.md) for more ways to get involved).
+Anyone wishing to have a specific feature is invited to mention so and eventually consider contributing to this open source project by implementing the missing behaviors and submitting a push request (see also [this page](howToContribute.md) for more ways to get involved).

-The GEM functions do differ from Matlab's implementation for some functions which don't preserve the sparsity when applied to sparse objects.
+The default behavior of some GEM functions does differ from Matlab's implementation.
+This is the case for example for functions which don't preserve the sparsity when applied to sparse objects.
 This point is explained in the `gemSparseLikeMatlab.m` file.
-This behavior is easily circumvented by calling `gemSparseLikeMatlab(1)`.
+This default matlab behavior is easily restored by calling `gemSparseLikeMatlab(1)`.